 Nicholas Bortman - Partner

-He has exceptional experience in commercial and investor-state arbitration, collecting documentary evidence around the world for use in such proceedings, giving testimonial evidence, information gathering in jurisdictions with minimal disclosure requirements (particularly across the Middle East and Africa) and supporting the enforcement of judgements and arbitral awards.
+Nicholas has particular experience in commercial and investor-state arbitration.
+His work in this area includes collecting documentary evidence across multiple jurisdictions, often in markets with minimal disclosure requirements (particularly across the Middle East and Africa), and supporting the enforcement of judgments and arbitral awards.

-Nicholas has given evidence and been cross examined on his evidence in multiple arbitrations and US federal proceedings, most notably as a fact witness in ICC arbitration and related matters between Iraq Telecom (a joint venture between Agility and Orange Telecom) and a Middle East telecommunications company and its owners.
+A significant element of his practice involves preparing and defending witness evidence, including being cross-examined on the methodology and reliability of investigative findings.
+Nicholas has given evidence in arbitral, enforcement, and discovery proceedings, most notably as a fact witness in ICC arbitration and related matters between Iraq Telecom (a joint venture between Agility and Orange Telecom) and a Middle East telecommunications company and its owners.
 His work was explicitly cited as instrumental in the success of the claimant’s primary claims and the resulting award of USD 1.65 billion.

-In parallel, Nicholas regularly supports civil society organisations pro bono, including the International Criminal Court where he evaluated the Court’s financial investigation practices and advised the Office of the Prosecutor on asset recovery in Africa.
-He has led training workshops for a group of African supreme court justices on the potency of public record financial investigations in combatting cross border corruption, fraud, money laundering, and other wrongdoing.
+In parallel, he regularly supports civil society organisations pro bono, including the International Criminal Court, where he evaluated the Court’s financial investigation practices and advised the Office of the Prosecutor on asset recovery in Africa.
+He has led training workshops for African supreme court justices on the use of public record financial investigations in combatting cross-border corruption, fraud, money laundering, and other financial crime.

 Nicholas was trained by a former Manhattan District Attorney’s Office trial prosecutor, providing investigative and analytical support in tobacco and pharmaceutical counterfeiting and smuggling investigations.